Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Use of Company-Sponsored Babysitter Dispatch Services

-Daicel subsidizes part of the cost when an employee hires a babysitter through the Company-sponsored babysitter dispatch service launched by Japan’s Cabinet Office in November 2020.
+Daicel subsidizes part of the cost when an employee hires a babysitter.
 We will continue to consider various programs and measures to help employees balance work and life with a sense of security.
-In FY2024/3, a total of 99 employees used these services.
+In FY2025/3, a total of 88 employees used these services.

 Daicel Group Employee Stock Ownership Association

-The Daicel Group Employee Stock Ownership Association ranks among the top seven Daicel shareholders (as of March 31, 2024).
+The Daicel Group Employee Stock Ownership Association ranks among the top six Daicel shareholders (as of March 31, 2025).

 Daicel Group Employee Stock Ownership Association (as of March 31 of each fiscal year)